nesarashree/search-and-rescue/README.md

     --device 0
 ```
 ## SOS.net (v1): Deep Neural Network
-SOS.net (v1) is based on the Keras implementation of RetinaNet object detection as described in [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) by Lin et al. The `keras-retinanet` repository provides all the necessary tools to train models on drone images for downstream Search and Rescue (SAR) applications.
+SOS.net (v1) is based on the Keras implementation of RetinaNet object detection as described in [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) by Lin et al. This version is runnable only on footage the drone camera has already captured — NOT the drone hardware itself (in real-time).
+The `keras-retinanet` repository provides all the necessary tools to train models on drone images for downstream Search and Rescue (SAR) applications.

 ## Instructions